History of Minsk

+The history of Minsk spans around 1000 years with the city first recorded in 1067.

 Early East Slavs settled the forested hills of today's Minsk by the 9th century.
 They had been migrating from further south and pushing the preceding Balts northwards.
 The valley of Svislach river was settlement boundary between two Early East Slavs' tribal unions – Krivichs and Dregovichs.
 By 980 the area was incorporated into the early medieval Principality of Polatsk, one of the earliest East Slav states along with the principalities of Kiev and Novgorod.
+From 1101, it was the capital of an eponymous principality.
+From 1242 it formed part of the Grand Duchy of Lithuania, since 1386 in the Polish–Lithuanian union, and from 1569 it was part of the Polish–Lithuanian Commonwealth.
+With the Partitions of Poland, it passed to Russia, then was contested by several entities following World War I, eventually becoming the capital of the Byelorussian Soviet Socialist Republic, and of modern Belarus since 1991.

 Overview

 There is no exact historical record for the date when Minsk was founded.
 It was first mentioned (as Mensk) in the Primary Chronicle in 1067.
 That year the chronicle recorded a bloody battle between troops of Polatsk and Kiev princes on the banks of Niamiha river (tributary of Svislach).
 Minsk, which was a Principality of Polatsk town, was burnt down by the Kievan army during a war between Kiev and Polatsk.
 1067 is now widely attributed as a founding year of Minsk, though the town (by then fortified by wooden walls) should have existed for some time before it could have been burnt down.
 Some historians believe, that Minsk evolved from an earlier village, which may have been founded as early as the 9th or 10th centuries.
 Recent archeological excavations support this idea.